Vocational Education and Training

 VET Certificates currently offered

-Trinity Christian School is able to deliver certain VET Certificates, under the auspices of RTO’s including Transformational Institute Australia and Canberra Institute of Technology.
-The following qualifications are offered in 2019:
+Trinity Christian School is able to deliver certain VET Certificates, under the auspices of RTO’s including Transformational Institute (RTO number 31269) and Canberra Institute of Technology.
+The following qualifications are offered in 2020:

-The following qualifications are offered in 2019 by Transformational Institute Australia:
+The following qualifications were offered in 2020 by Transformational Institute (RTO number 31269):

 - SIT10216 & SIT20316 Certificate I & II in Hospitality